Below is a listing including common dental terminology, prosthodontic and periodontal terms.

 1) A direct structural and functional connection between well-organized, living bone and a surface by a force-absorbent implant.

-2) The biological process by which living bone (Osseo) fuses with the titanium dental implant to form a man-made tooth root.
+2) The biological process by which living bone (Osseo) fuses with the titanium dental implant to form an artificial tooth root.

 Surgical restoration, to normal architecture, of the bone damaged by periodontal disease.
 (Procedure by which changes in the alveolar bone can be accomplished to rid it of deformities induced by the periodontal disease process or other related factors, such as exostosis and tooth supereruption).